pkuGenuine/pkuGenuine.github.io/notes/programming_language/rust/overview.md

 $ cargo build --release
 ~~~

-Here, we only list the most basic usage of `cargo` to run the simplest code.
-We'll introduce more functionalities provided by `cargo`, like Use package management.
+We'll introduce more functionalities provided by `cargo`, like package management, later.